anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ## Overview

-For BRSKI with Pledge in Responder Mode (BRSKI-PRM), the base system architecture defined in BRSKI {{!RFC8995}} is enhanced to facilitate new use cases in which the pledge acts as server.
+For BRSKI-PRM, the base system architecture defined in BRSKI {{!RFC8995}} is enhanced to facilitate new use cases in which the pledge acts as server.
 The responder mode allows delegated bootstrapping using a Registrar-Agent instead of a direct connection between the pledge and the domain registrar.

 Necessary enhancements to support authenticated self-contained objects for certificate enrollment are kept at a minimum to enable reuse of already defined architecture elements and interactions.
-The format of the bootstrapping objects produced or consumed by the pledge is usually based on JSON Web Signature (JWS) {{!RFC7515}} and further specified in {{exchanges}} to address the requirements stated in {{req-sol}} above.
+The format of the bootstrapping objects produced or consumed by the pledge is usually based on JSON Web Signature (JWS) {{!RFC7515}} and further specified in {{exchanges}} to address the requirements stated in {{req-sol}}.
 In constrained environments, it may be based on COSE {{?RFC9052}}.

 An abstract overview of the BRSKI-PRM protocol can be found on slide 8 of {{BRSKI-PRM-abstract}}.